A. Land Between the Lakes has approximately 110,000 acres in Kentucky and 60,000 acres in Tennessee, which is a total of 170,000 acres.

 A. Yes.
 We’ve marked challenge area boundaries with red rings on the trees.
 These typically offer 2 to 10 acres of steep, washed out hill climbs, and are also the most difficult in the trails system.
 Although trails within these areas will not be signed, please utilize established trails.
 Riding outside of established trails is prohibited.

 A. It depends on your vehicle.
 If equipped with a roll-cage, seatbelts, and designed by the manufacturer to carry more than one person, then a passenger is allowed (i.e. street legal vehicles, buggies, side-by-sides).
 If not designed or not equipped, the answer is ‘No’ for dirt bikes and most ATVs.
 Look at manufacturer sticker for guidance.

 A. You can purchase fuel in our neighboring communities, approximately 6 miles away.
 We have a list of area stores for bike and motor parts at the gatehouse.

-A. No. Campers can shower at Wrangler Campground with their camping permit.
+A. No. Campers can shower at Wranglers Campground for $5 per person with their current permit.

 A. No. All non-street legal vehicles must be trailered in from adjacent areas to Turkey Bay.
 Parking at Turkey Bay is free.